-When you create a volume that is formatted with ZFS, a ZFS scrub is automatically scheduled.
-An entry of the same volume name is added to $Storage \rightarrow Scrubs$ and a summary of this entry can be viewed in $Storage \rightarrow Scrubs \rightarrow View Scrubs$.
-Figure 8.26 displays the default settings for the volume named volume1.
+When a volume is created, a ZFS scrub is automatically scheduled.
+An entry with the same volume name is added to Storage $\rightarrow$ Scrubs.
+A summary of this entry can be viewed with Storage $\rightarrow$ Scrubs $\rightarrow$ View Scrubs.
+Figure 8.27 displays the default settings for the volume named volume1.
 In this example, the entry has been highlighted and the Edit button clicked to display the Edit screen.
 Table 8.9 summarizes the options in this screen.